Riversimple: Business model

-The company states that they plan on producing their vehicles on a 'sale of service' model, under which users have use of a Riversimple vehicle for a monthly fee, which covers road tax, insurance, fuel and maintenance costs.
-Currently no Riversimple vehicles are available.
+The company states that they plan on providing their vehicles via a Mobility-as-a-Service model, under which users have use of a Riversimple vehicle for a monthly fee, which covers road tax, insurance, fuel and maintenance costs.
+Currently no Riversimple vehicles are available, but beta-testers have been trialing the service with Rasas.

-Riversimple state that they sell 'mobility as a service, not cars as a product' and that this approach incentivises them to make cars that last longer, use less resource and to maximise recovery at the end of the vehicle's life.
+Riversimple states that the Mobility-as-a-Service model incentivises them to make cars that last longer, are more efficient, use fewer critical resources and to maximise recovery at the end of the vehicle's life.

-Though the UK hydrogen refuelling infrastructure is in its infancy (with 13 UK refuelling stations as of February 2020) Riversimple's model sees the company initially supplying their vehicles in the vicinity of hydrogen refuelling facilities.
-As of December 2018, several public and private sector organisations were signed up and over 3,000 individuals had expressed an interest in being customers.
+Though the UK hydrogen refuelling infrastructure is in its infancy, Riversimple's model sees the company initially supplying their vehicles in the vicinity of hydrogen refuelling facilities.
+Riversimple has collaborated with several hydrogen refuellers and producers like Element 2 and Engas.